keithballinger/gemini-cli/shellPlan.md

 ## Overview

 This document outlines the implementation plan for transforming Gemini CLI from its current pass-through shell mode into a POSIX-compliant shell with seamless AI integration.
-The new design eliminates mode switching and provides a unified shell + AI experience with smart command routing and collapsible AI responses.
+The implementation will maintain backward compatibility when run as a regular CLI command while providing a full shell experience when set as the user's default shell.

 ## Current State